Benchmarking Quantum Surrogate Models on Scarce and Noisy Data: Methodology

-To construct a coherent quantum circuit from the data encoding and the ansatz components, we choose the popular approach of layering, alternating both iteratively.
-In addition to that, we also employ parallel encoding and data reuploading to allow building a sufficient quantum function approximator.
-While both have a similar effect on expressibility \cite{P_rez_Salinas_2020, PhysRevA.103.032430, schuld2021machine}, in preliminary experiments conducted for this paper data reuploading appeared to be more effective than parallel encoding, as it led to faster evaluations with higher R2 scores for our datasets.
-Additional empirical results led to the final circuit architecture displayed in figure \ref{fig_vqc_example}, were a small amount of parallel encoding was applied, i.e., only once, while the focus is on data reuploading.
-In practice, empirical data shows, that the number of necessary layers can vary from dataset to dataset by a lot (in our cases, from 6 layers up to 42 layers), for details, see section~\ref{sec:evaluation}.
+Apart from the employed layered circuit architecture, we also employ parallel encoding and data reuploading to allow building a sufficient quantum function approximator, in-line with \cite{Schuld_2021_L} and most PQCs employed in literature.
+While data reuploading and parallel encoding both have a similar effect on expressibility \cite{P_rez_Salinas_2020,PhysRevA.103.032430,schuld2021machine}, in preliminary experiments conducted for this paper data reuploading appeared to be more effective than parallel encoding, as it led to faster evaluations with higher R2 scores for our data sets.
+Additional empirical results led to the final circuit architecture displayed in figure \ref{fig_vqc_example}, where a small amount of parallel encoding was applied (i.e., only once), while the focus is on data reuploading.
+In practice, empirical data shows, that the number of necessary layers can vary from data set to data set by a lot (in our cases, from 6 layers up to 42 layers), for details, see section~\ref{sec:evaluation}.

-After the various feature map and parameterized layers in the QNN, the expectation value of the qubits must be calculated with some measurement operator in order to extract classical information out of the quantum circuit.
-Having tried various different possibilities (tensor products of $\sigma_z$ and $I$ matrices), prestudies to this work led to the selection of the standard measurement operator $\sigma_z$ for all qubits involved.
-Note that this demands for a suitable rescaling of the output values if the functions to be tested live outside the range of $\left[ -1, 1\right]$ (which typically is a parameter that can be estimated by domain experts in the given use case).
-The difference between the obtained output and the original data is calculated as the mean squared error and the parameters $\theta$ for the next iteration are generated with the help of an optimizer.
-Following the recommendation of \cite{team_2022}, \textit{COBYLA} \cite{COBYLA_1} was chosen for this purpose, as it minimizes the number of evaluations for noise free objective functions and thus is particularly efficient.
+After the various data encoding and parameterized layers in the QNN, the expectation value of the qubits must be calculated with some measurement operator in order to extract classical information out of the quantum circuit.
+Having tried various different possibilities (tensor products of $\sigma_z$ and $I$ matrices), preliminary studies to this work led to the selection of the standard measurement operator $\sigma_z$ for all qubits involved.
+Note that this demands for a suitable rescaling of the output values if the image of the function to be fitted lives outside the interval $\left[ -1, 1\right]$ (which typically is a parameter that can be estimated by domain experts in the given use case).
+The difference between the obtained output and the original data is calculated as the mean squared error, and the parameters $\theta$ for the next iteration are generated with the help of an optimizer.
+Following the optimizer benchmark study results provided in \cite{Joshi_2021,9345015}, \emph{COBYLA} \cite{COBYLA_1} was chosen for this purpose.